oak-labs-io/ansible-phalcon/README.md

 Role Variables
 --------------

 - phalcon_version: (optional) Specify Phalcon version.
 If not set, it installs latest version on repository.
+Example: `3.3.0`.

 Example Playbook
 ----------------